 There’s a presence about the space.
 It’s bursting with infinite, intricate beauty.
 Creatures make their way under every leaf and shadow.
 Animals grant us glimpses into their world, even as we startle from the encounter.
 Minute life teems in unexpected places.
 Wind dances on the water, painting dappled reflections on the rocks.
 Trees, their presence, grounded in every sense, ground us.
 Nature breathes, we breathe.

 Encapsulating this presence was a timeless moment I was unobserved and stood enthralled, witnessing a normally reclusive red-belly black snake on it’s morning hunt.
 When I needed it, nature granted me this rare gift.
-Words now belie the significance, but to me that felt as close to a god looking out for me as a left-brain atheist will get.
+Words now belie the significance, but to me that felt as close to a god looking out for me as a right-brain atheist will get.

 A vast wilderness area that took me 6 full days to traverse granted me healing, rejuvenation, challenge, simplicity, rawness, separation from the confusion of civilisation, deep feelings of a dimension the city doesn’t fathom, wonder, beauty, memories.
 The scratches turned to scars I honour, they remind me of those gifts.

 On the final day, I gazed in awe across the wilderness where I’d walked, overcome with gratitude – to feel nurtured with tenderness by something so wild.
 The bush.
 So generous, so innocent, so vulnerable.

 2 months later and it’s crystal just how vulnerable.
 Not a single square metre of that bountiful life stands untouched by the ravaging fire.
 Would the echidna have cowered under the same log when the furnace smeltered through?
 Would the goannas have startled up the same trees amidst the flames?
 What about the exquisite black snake who poured honey into my soul?
 Maybe some ants escaped far enough underground…